AramisMario/hexagonal-for-lambda/README.md

 A DTO (Data Transfer Object) is like a contract that specifies the properties a request object must have to be valid for our service.
 Moreover, it defines the object the client can expect as a response.

 https://github.com/AramisMario/hexagonal-for-lambda/blob/bfc34c0cb2f8581eb252caad63f97c7b02fa687c/src/infrastructure/driving/DTOs/requestDTO.ts#L1-L17

-# Driving Mappers
-This mapper takes the data that comes from the entry points of the software and transforms it into the format needed for the Application layer.